sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-csv-file.rst

 Prints the Results
 ------------------

-It prints the first few records
+It prints the first few records of the dataframe